No products in the cart.

-I am a professor of experimental design and typography and what makes me very excited is demonstrate to my students how to explore new languages from very simple problems like the ones I develop in my Pandemonium dissertation from simple everyday objects.
-It is part of my classes to demonstrate to students that designers can formulate their own problems and projects.
+I am a professor of experimental design and typography and what makes me very excited is demonstrate to my students how to explore new languages

 Another thing that excites me a lot is the creation of unusual tools.
 Difficult tools like drawing with a stretcher like many artists in the past have done, appropriating objects and playing with these objects using some simple rules like a game, this excites me a lot.
 In my thesis in one of the exercises, I throw colourful ice cream sticks 500 times and photograph them and from this game, I identify letters.
 I like to invent games and tools… The designer can experiment with different tools, mix them, and even develop their own.
 I start in Sketchbook after I go to the computer and usually go back to the sketchbook and try different software.
 Recently I’m experimenting with Processing and I love using it to produce my own programs.

 Thank you so much to Leopoldo for sharing these ideas with us.
 Looking forward, Leopoldo explains he’s developing typography ‘based on the shapes of the dunes of the Lençóis Maranhão (a desert full of freshwater and lagoons in northeastern Brazil).’
 He continues, ‘When I traveled to this place two years ago I was impressed by the lagoons and the shapes of the dunes caused by the action of the wind.
 The dunes curves were so perfect that they looked like they were made in software.
 I took several photos and with my sketchbook, I made some notes and drawings of the dunes when I got home I made some more drawings, but this project was stopped for a while and in June I returned to work on it’.